snowan/AI-trending-topics-crawler-and-publisher/README.md

 - A: Set the `AI_CATEGORIES` environment variable (comma-separated) in your `.env` or GitHub secrets.

 **Q: How do I avoid irrelevant tweets?**
-- A: The pipeline uses keyword filtering and can be extended with spaCy or OpenAI LLM for better relevance.
+- A: The pipeline uses keyword filtering and can be extended with spaCy or OpenAI LLM for better relevance. **Only tweets with >500 likes or >20 retweets are included as sources.**

 **Q: How do I get notified of workflow results?**
 - A: Set up email secrets (`EMAIL_TO`, `EMAIL_USERNAME`, `EMAIL_PASSWORD`) in your repo.
 The workflow will send you a notification on completion.